UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Global Diabetes by the Numbers

-It is estimated that 415 million people are living with diabetes in the world.
-That is roughly 1 in 11 of the world’s adult population.
-And that figure is expected to rise to 642 million people living with diabetes worldwide by 2040.
+- 537 million people are living with diabetes worldwide––roughly 1 in 10 of the world’s adult population.
+And that figure is expected to rise to 643 million people by 2030.

 Diabetes Defined

-Diabetes is a metabolic disorder caused by a dysfunction with the hormone insulin.
+Diabetes is a metabolic disorder that results in elevated blood glucose levels.
 It appears in two main forms: type 1 diabetes (T1D) and type 2 diabetes (T2D).
 Untreated, both forms of diabetes can be life-threatening.

 Type 1 Diabetes